-The Art of Education University provides information technology resources to a variety of users.
+The Art of Education University provides information technology resources to a variety of users(students, faculty, and staff).
 As members of the online community, all users have the responsibility to use those services in an effective, efficient, ethical, and legal manner.
 Users are encouraged to respect the privacy of others and to avoid grossly offensive expressions in matters of ethnicity, race, religion, gender, sexual orientation, age or disability which may create a hostile environment.
 AOEU reserves the right to monitor the use of technology-related resources for the purpose of determining compliance with the provision of the computer ethics and policies statement.

 All students shall observe federal, state, and local laws regarding the sale and use of alcohol and drugs.
 Unlawful possession of alcohol and drugs will be prohibited at AOEU’s headquarters.
 Students and employees who violate this policy may receive disciplinary sanctions from The Art of Education University including academic dismissal and/or referral to law enforcement officials.
 Resources: Federal Substance Abuse and Mental Health Treatment Services Locator

 The Art of Education University is committed to providing and maintaining a positive learning environment free from all forms of discrimination and conduct that may be considered harassing, coercive, or disruptive, including sexual harassment.
-AOEU will not tolerate any actions, words, jokes, or comments based on another individual’s sex, race, color, national origin, age, religion, disability, sexual orientation, or any other legally protected characteristic.
+AOEU will not tolerate any actions, words, jokes, or comments based on an individual’s sex, race, color, national origin, age, religion, disability, sexual orientation, or any other legally protected characteristic.

 Sexual harassment can be defined as unwanted sexual advances, and/or visual, verbal, or physical conduct of a sexual nature.
-This definition includes many forms of offensive behaviors and includes gender-based harassment of a person of the same sex as the harasser.
+This definition includes many forms of offensive behaviors and gender-based harassment of a person of the same sex as the harasser.

 All allegations of sexual harassment will be quickly and discreetly investigated.
 Local law enforcement will be notified.

-Any student may seek additional services or help from Rape Abuse & Incest National Network (RAINN) at 800.656.HOPE (4673).
+Any student may seek additional services or help from the Rape, Abuse & Incest National Network (RAINN): 800.656.HOPE (4673).